-Here are two dining options for you in the neighborhood – whether you want to feast before the festival, or take a break during the event (your wristband will guarantee your return).
+Here is one dining option in the neighborhood – whether you want to feast before the festival, or take a break during the event (your wristband will guarantee your return).

 Spiro’s signature chickpea dip will also be offered at the Golden Fest meze tasting, a gift from the Athena.